UPDATED JUL 14, 2020

 Just outside of Payson is a camping spot that truly has it all: a lake, pines, and incredible views from the Mogollon Rim.
 Seriously, the view of the Coconino National Forest will give you some Insta-worthy photos.
 Another awesome shot you’ll leave with: the catch of the day.
 The lake is stocked with rainbow trout — even amateur fisherman can expect success.
 And, while you can’t swim in the lake, you can rent boats, purchase bait, and get your fishing license at the country store located right at Spillway Campground.
-2 hours and 15 minutes away

 So, we know you’ve heard of Monument Valley — or at least seen the incredible rock structures in the movies.
 But camping there?
 That’s on another level.
 Imagine waking up to the rock silhouettes as the sun rises on the horizon.
 Well, quit dreaming, you totally can!
 You’re going to want to make a road trip out of this one, so start working on your playlist!

 Fall asleep to the trickle of a flowing creek.
 Then, wake up to sights of red rocks in Sedona.
 Without a doubt, Manzanita Campground is the place to be!
 This hidden gem is so secretive that you’ll probably even pass it the first time you drive by.
 Plus, it’s so small you won’t have to worry about having an RV or trailer full of “campers” next to you—they’re forbidden.
-It is, however, an easy camp; full tree coverage allows you to be right off the road but tucked into nature.
-2 hours away
+It is, however, an easy camp; full tree coverage allows you to be right off the road but tucked away into nature.